 - the initial cause for concern and the source of this information, (the progress check at age two and/or outcomes of previous interventions).
-09.13a SEN support: Initial record of concern form can also be used for this purpose drawing information from other sources - the initial discussion with parents/carers raising the possibility of the child's SEN - the views of the parents/carers and other relevant persons including, wherever possible, the child's views - the procedures followed regarding the Code of Practice to meet the child's SEND e.g. SEN action plan, referrals to external agencies and for statutory assessment - evidence of the child's progress and any identified barriers to learning - advice from other relevant professionals; and all subsequent meetings with parents and other persons and any subsequent referrals - Records may include - observation and monitoring sheets - expressions of concern - risk assessments - access audits (01.1b) - health care plans (including guidelines for administering medication)
+09.13a SEN support: Initial record of concern form can also be used for this purpose drawing information from other sources - the initial discussion with parents raising the possibility of the child's SEN - the views of the parents and other relevant persons including, wherever possible, the child's views; - the procedures followed with regard to the Code of Practice to meet the child's SEND e.g. SEN action plan, referrals to external agencies and for statutory assessment - evidence of the child's progress and any identified barriers to learning - advice from other relevant professionals; and all subsequent meetings with parents and other persons and any subsequent referrals

+Records may include